ericung/practicalchemistry/README.md

 1. Incomplete Proteins
 2. Complete Proteins

+Figuring out how to get adequate protein intake is important for strength goals
+* Slowly increase the intake of protein to body weight or whatever weight you desire
 ------
 #### Carbohydrates
 1. Simple Carbohydrates
 2. Complex Carbohydrates

+Figure out how to get adequate carbohydrate intake is important for cardio goals
+* Figure out the proper amount
 ------
 #### Fat
 ##### Bad Fats